-We have developed several new algorithms for finding a circular shortest path (CSP) in an image.
-These algorithms have applications in borehole image analysis, object boundary detection, and panoramic stereo matching.
-The CSP obtained in the image ensures that the starting and ending positions are connected.
-The five algorithms we developed are the multiple search algorithm, the image patching algorithm, the multiple back-tracking algorithm (MBTA), the image patching and multiple back-tracking combined algorithm, and the approximate algorithm.
+the multiple search algorithm, the image patching algorithm, the multiple back-tracking algorithm, the image patching and multiple back-tracking combined algorithm, and the approximate algorithm.
 The image patching algorithm is very fast although a solution is not guaranteed.
 The MBTA is also very fast and it is guaranteed to find a circular path, but may not be the optimal one.
-The combination of image patching algorithm and the MBTA achieves a much higher probability and speed in finding the optimum CSP.
-A typical running time for the image patching algorithm on a 256 \times 256 image is 0.267 s on a rather slow 85 MHz Sun SPARC computer.
-The MBTA algorithm takes about 0.227 s.
-The combination of image patching algorithm and MBTA takes about 0.312 s.
+The combination of image patching and the multiple back-tracking algorithms achieves a much higher probability and speed in finding the optimum circular shortest path.
+A typical running time for the image patching algorithm on a 256×256 image is 0.267 seconds on a rather slow 85MHz Sun SPARC computer.
+The MBTA algorithm takes about 0.227 seconds.
+The combination of image patching and multiple back-tracking algorithm takes about 0.312 seconds.
 The algorithm was shown to be fast and reliable in tests on several different types of real images.